SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service-enrichments.md

 **Not Flagged** is not the default value (which is no indicator at all).
 Cloud SIEM will not automatically determine the indicator value; enrichments must explicitly set it.
 :::

-## New enrichment attributes
+## Enrichment attributes

-Support for three new optional attributes have been added to the enrichment schema:
+The enrichment schema includes support for the following optional attributes:
 * `expiresAt`.
 Defines when the enrichment should be auto-deleted from Cloud SIEM (by default, enrichments will never be auto-deleted).
 * `externalUrl`.
 Defines a link that will be displayed with an enrichment (for example, to include a link to the VirusTotal details page for this Entity, put the link in this field).
 * `reputation`.
 Associates a threat indicator with this enrichment data.
 The allowable values are `malicious`, `suspicious`, and `notflagged`.
 The default is not to display any reputation.